-- 66B.1.1 For greater clarity, exclusions from the bargaining unit include but are not limited to: - (a) the President, Provost, Vice-Provosts, Associate Vice-Provosts, Vice-Presidents, Deans, Directors, and the University Librarian, including an individual appointed in an acting capacity to serve temporarily in one (1) of these offices, or one (1) of these officers on an administrative leave that falls within a term of office, or between two (2) consecutive terms of office; and - (b) persons holding Visiting appointments for one (1) year or less. - A Member who is excluded from the bargaining unit by virtue of holding an administrative appointment, and who would otherwise be a Member of the bargaining unit upon termination of the administrative appointment and who is still an employee of the University, shall, at the termination of that appointment, automatically become a Member of the bargaining unit with all rights and responsibilities and privileges attendant thereto.
+- 66B.1.1 For greater clarity, exclusions from the bargaining unit include but are not limited to: - (a) the President, Provost, Vice-Provosts, Associate Vice-Provosts, Vice-Presidents, Deans, Directors, and the University Librarian, including an individual appointed in an acting capacity to serve temporarily in one (1) of these offices, or one (1) of these officers on an administrative leave that falls within a term of office, or between two (2) consecutive terms of office. - A Member who is excluded from the bargaining unit by virtue of holding an administrative appointment, and who would otherwise be a Member of the bargaining unit upon termination of the administrative appointment and who is still an employee of the University, shall, at the termination of that appointment, automatically become a Member of the bargaining unit with all rights and responsibilities and privileges attendant thereto.
 As of the date of ratification of this Agreement, any existing compensation, leave, and/or other arrangements resulting from an administrative appointment specified in Article 66B.1.1(a) shall not be altered by this Agreement. - The Employer recognizes the Association as the sole and exclusive bargaining agent for all Members of the bargaining unit as specified in Article 66A.1.